-3.11 Insurance
+3.9 Insurance

-You (and any agents/subcontractors31 involved in the delivery of your RESA) must each be covered by Public Liability Insurance cover of at least \$5 million.
+ACPs (and any agents/subcontractors involved in the delivery of the RESA) must each be covered by Public Liability Insurance cover of at least \$5 million.
 Insurance cover of this amount must be maintained for the life of the RESA.
-Public Liability Insurance must, at a minimum, cover the replacement and/or rectification of customer property damaged as a result of work performed by you and/or your subcontractors or agents.
+Public Liability Insurance must, at a minimum, cover the replacement and/or rectification of customer property damaged as a result of work performed by the ACP and/or the ACP's representatives, subcontractors or agents.

-Either you or your agents/subcontractors must also hold Product Liability Insurance of at least \$5 million that covers all products used in your RESA.
+Either the ACP or the ACP's representatives, agents or subcontractors must also hold Product Liability Insurance of at least \$5 million that covers all products used in the RESA.

-As an ACP, you must also:
+ACPs must also:

-- provide us with current certificates of your, and your subcontractors'/agents', Public Liability and Product Liability Insurances, within seven days of each renewal, reissue or change of policy, and - maintain a register of subcontractors/agents that contains copies of their Public Liability Insurance and, if relevant, their Product Liability Insurance.
+- provide the Scheme Administrator with current certificates of thier, and their subcontractors'/agents', Public Liability and Product Liability Insurances, within seven days of each renewal, reissue or change of policy, and - maintain a register of subcontractors/agents that contains copies of their Public Liability Insurance and, if relevant, their Product Liability Insurance.